 — Chris Evans (@ChrisEvans) October 4, 2018

-Given that they were the team originally known as the Guardians of the Galaxy in Marvel Comics history, and Gunn has indicated his desire to see more of them in future films, there’s a distinct possibility that they could have a bigger role in the MCU going forward.
+Given that they were the team originally known as the Guardians of the Galaxy in Marvel Comics history, and that Gunn has indicated his desire to see more of them in future films, there’s a distinct chance that they could have a bigger role in the MCU going forward.

 What it all (probably) means

-The list of characters pivoting from the movie world to streaming video on Disney Plus also offers some indication of who won’t be getting solo movies any time soon.
-Characters like Falcon, Winter Soldier, Vision, and Wanda Maximoff seem poised to play supporting roles on the big screen for the foreseeable future while expanding their profile on the small screen.
+The list of characters pivoting from the movie world to streaming video on Disney Plus also offers some indication of who won’t be getting solo movies anytime soon.
+Characters like Falcon, Winter Soldier, Vision, and Wanda Maximoff seem poised to play supporting roles on the big screen for the foreseeable future, while expanding their profile on the small screen.

 - 6 reasons why Robert Downey Jr. needs to return as Iron Man